conorair/connect4ai-and-game/README.md

 # connect4ai-and-game

 My attempt to make a AI + game with the minimax was based on this C++ tutorial http://blog.gamesolver.org/solving-connect-four/03-minmax/#:~:text=The%20MinMax%20algorithm,that%20will%20maximize%20your%20score.
-Pygame was helped with this https://www.youtube.com/kgmit
+Pygame graphics was helped with this tutorial https://www.youtube.com/kgmit

-This was a stepping stone to my goal to make a chess one.

-This was written in pycharm python 3.9.

-has been working on this for 3 months.
+this is python.

 orignal is the first game